php-dev-br/laravel-doc-pt-br/redis.md

     ],

-In addition to the default `scheme`, `host`, `port`, `database`, and `password` server configuration options, PhpRedis supports the following additional connection
+In addition to the default `scheme`, `host`, `port`, `database`, and `password` server configuration options, phpredis supports the following additional connection
 parameters: `name`, `persistent`, `persistent_id`, `prefix`, `read_timeout`, `retry_interval`, `timeout`,
 and `context`.
 You may add any of these options to your Redis server